calinux-py/PowerShell/InfoWORM/readme.md

 - `Copy-FileToUSB`: Attempts to copy the script to a newly detected USB drive.
 - `Check-ForNewDrive`: Monitors for new drives and initiates the copy process if a new drive is detected.

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.

-## License

-This project is released under the MIT License.
-See the `LICENSE` file for more details.

 ---

-**Please note:** Again, it is crucial to understand that running this script outside of a controlled testing environment, without explicit permission, is not ethical and potentially illegal.
-Always follow the principle of "ethical hacking" when using tools like `InfoWORM`.